Strength Calculations

 • ISO 19900 series: Design of offshore structures for the oil & gas industry

-• DNV-GL: Design of offshore structures for the oil & gas and offshore wind industry (origin: Norway and Germany)
+• DNV-GL: Design of offshore structures for oil & gas and offshore wind

-• NORSOK: Design of offshore structures for the oil & gas industry (origin: Norway)
+• NORSOK: Design of offshore structures for oil & gas

-• API: Design of offshore structures for the oil & gas industry (origin: USA)
+• API: Design of offshore structures for oil & gas

 • ASME VIII Div.2